rennovus/serviceautomount/README.md

 sudo pip3 install -r requirements.txt
 ```

-#### NOTE: Authenticate using the same account that created the `credentials.json` file
+*NOTE: Authenticate using the same account that created the `credentials.json` file*

 Create service accounts
 ```sh
 sudo python3 gen_sa_accounts.py --quick-setup 2 --new-only
 ```

-#### NOTE: If you already have Service Account Keys but don't want to create new ones use the commands below:
+*NOTE: If you already have Service Account Keys and don't want to create new ones use the commands below:*

 List service accounts
 ```sh